MonashMath/MTH3340/TUTORIALS.md

 * Practical tutorial Chapter 1: [https://github.com/MonashMath/MTH3340/blob/main/notebooks/tutorial-1.jl](https://github.com/MonashMath/MTH3340/blob/main/notebooks/tutorial-1.jl)

+The tutorials are `Pluto` notebooks (a more advanced version of Jupyter notebooks for Julia).
+Please, follow the installation instructions [here](https://github.com/fonsp/Pluto.jl#installation).
+You can simply download the notebook and open it in the browser, after running `Pluto`.

 ## Run the tutorials in VSCode

 Now, go to `File -> Open Folder` (or just click on the Explorer icon on the left) and open `Tutorials.jl`.
 Next, open a Julia REPL (as explained above).
 You have in the bottom of your VSCode windows